Alejogb1/job-board/blog-data/why-are-dags-intermittently-failing-to-read-files-from-the-data-gcs-bucket.md

 id: "why-are-dags-intermittently-failing-to-read-files-from-the-data-gcs-bucket"
 ---

-Alright, let's unpack this.
+, let's unpack this.
 A failing DAG intermittently unable to read files from a GCS (Google Cloud Storage) bucket is a frustratingly common scenario, and over the years, I've seen it crop up in various guises.
 It’s rarely a simple, single cause.
 Instead, it's often a confluence of factors, and diagnosing it requires a systematic approach.
 I recall one particularly memorable incident back at an e-commerce platform where product feed DAGs would sporadically fail for seemingly no reason.
 We’d spend hours tracing through logs, only to find it wasn't the code, but something more subtle lurking in the infrastructure or configuration.

 The first area to examine revolves around permissions and authentication.
-Are you absolutely certain the service account or user running the DAG has the necessary read permissions on the specific GCS bucket *and* any subdirectories involved?
+Are you absolutely certain the service account or user running the DAG has the necessary read permissions on the specific GCS bucket _and_ any subdirectories involved?
 These permissions can sometimes be inadvertently modified, or a new subdirectory might have different access control policies.
 I'd suggest you explicitly double-check the IAM (Identity and Access Management) settings both on the bucket itself, and recursively, down into any relevant folder structures.
 The “Principle of Least Privilege” should be your mantra here – grant the service account or user only the permissions absolutely needed to perform the required tasks.
 For instance, you wouldn't use a service account with bucket-level admin if it was only supposed to read data in a specific subdirectory.
 Use the `gsutil iam get` command to review these configurations.

 Next, network connectivity between the DAG execution environment (wherever your DAG is running, e.g., Cloud Composer, Kubernetes, or a custom setup) and GCS is a prime suspect.
 Is there any intermittent network disruption?
 Perhaps transient connectivity problems with GCS?
 It can occur.
 To test this, outside of the DAG context, try using the `gsutil ls` command directly from the execution environment against the same paths that are failing in your DAG.
 This can rule out application-level issues and highlight any lower-level connectivity bottlenecks or packet loss issues.
 Observe the timing, frequency, and latency of these test commands; this will provide useful diagnostics.
 Furthermore, look into the networking settings of your DAG environment.
 For example, when using a managed service, there may be VPC network configurations or firewall rules which could be affecting accessibility to GCS.